 The Second Holy Temple: Reconstructing the Altar

 Following the declaration of Cyrus calling upon Israel to return and rebuild the House of G-d in Jerusalem, Jews immediately began returning from Babylon to the Holy Land – though in relatively low numbers.
-Just over 42,000 Jews came, headed by Zerubbabel and the High Priest Yehoshua ben Yehotzadak, together with three Prophets: Haggai, Zechariah and Malachi.
+Just over 42,000 Jews came, headed by Zerubbavel and the Kohen Gadol (High Priest) Yehoshua ben Yehotzadak, together with three Prophets: Haggai, Zechariah and Malachi.
 Even before they finished rebuilding their own homes and towns some of them made their way to Jerusalem and began reconstructing the Holy Temple from its ruins – as depicted here.

 The first thing they did was build the stone altar, so that they could begin making offering as quickly as possible.
 In the center is seen the work on the ramp of the altar, while on the right we see workers preparing the clay mortar.
 The returnees also ordered cedar wood from Lebanon.
 The wood was in fact delivered by men from Tyre, who received wheat, oil and wine in return (Ezra 3:7), as can be seen on the left.
 The new altar was built 52 years after the destruction of the First Temple.